 How does the CVV work?

 A CVV code helps prevent unauthorized transactions from occurring in card-not-present (CNP) transactions.
-For instance, using your debit card to pay for something online, by mail, or by phone.
+For instance, using your debit card to pay for something online, by mail or by phone.
 By requesting the CVV code in a CNP situation, merchants can feel more confident that you have the physical debit card in your possession.

-While merchants can store cardholder data like your name and card number, the PCI Data Security Standards Council prohibits the storage of CVV data.2 This means a merchant can ask for your CVV to authorize your transaction but must delete it once the transaction is complete.
+While merchants can store cardholder data like your name and card number, the PCI Data Security Standards Council prohibits the storage of CVV data.³ This means a merchant can ask for your CVV to authorize your transaction but must delete it once the transaction is complete.

-Different types of CVVs
+Types of CVVs

-There are two types of CVVs.
+There are two types of CVVs – CVV1 and CVV2.

-- Magnetic stripe.
 Your CVV is encoded in the magnetic stripe or the little chip on your debit card.
 When you buy something in-store, your CVV information is automatically shared.

-Alternatively, some cards have a small electronic screen on the back that displays the changing code.
-Like a regular CVV, the purpose is to make fraudulent purchases on a credit card or debit card more difficult.
+Alternatively, some cards have a small electronic screen on the back that displays the changing code.⁴ Like a regular CVV, the purpose is to make fraudulent purchases on a credit card or debit card more difficult.

-How to keep your CVV safe
+7 tips to keep your CVV safe

-To keep your debit card safe and avoid common scams, you need to protect your information, including your card number, expiration date, and CVV.
+To keep your debit card safe and avoid common scams, you need to protect your information, including your card number, expiration date, and CVV on your debit card.
 To keep your data secure, consider the following strategies:

 - Review your bank statements regularly.
 Make a habit of checking your online bank statements regularly to scan for any unauthorized charges or withdrawals.
 If you notice something unusual, report it to your bank immediately.